 Anyone who has read this blog for a while will know that when I visit a new city or town, one thing I love to do is quickly get high above it, get some gorgeous views and orient myself to my surroundings.

-Well, Albuquerque certainly sated my love.
-The Sandia Peak Tramway, which runs to the top of Sandia Peak, is the worldโs longest tramway, and at the top thereโs an observation deck which, at 10,378 feet above sea level, certainly gave me quite a view!
+Well, Albuquerque certainly delivered.
+The Sandia Peak Tramway runs to the top of Sandia Peak and is one of the longest tramways in the world.
+At the top there’s an observation deck which, at 10,378 feet above sea level, gave me quite a view!

-From this location we could see the entirety of Albuquerque below us, as well as quite a lot more โ on a clear day the view encompasses 11,000 square miles!
-Certainly a great way to get a feel for Albuquerque and her surrounds.
+From up here we could see the entirety of Albuquerque below us, as well as quite a lot more.
+On a clear day the view takes in 11,000 square miles.
+A great way to get a feel for Albuquerque and her surrounds.

 As well as the tramway and observation platform, there are hiking trails along the ridgeway, and we did a half hour version of one of these, up to Kiwanis Cabin, for even more extensive views.

-We can also recommend coming up here for the sunset โ itโs definitely one of the best places in the area to watch it!
+We can also recommend coming up here for the sunset.
+It’s one of the best places in the area to watch it!

 2. Go to the Balloon Fiesta & Balloon Museum

-Of course, the Balloon Fiesta does only happen over a short period, and for the rest of the year you might think you have to miss out on ballooning goodness.
+Of course, the Balloon Fiesta only happens over a short period, and for the rest of the year you might think you have to miss out on ballooning goodness.
 Nothing could be further from the truth!

-Ok, so you might not get quite the experience of watching 600 balloons float into the sky together, but the Albuquerque Balloon Museum is definitely the next best thing.
+Ok, so you might not get quite the experience of watching 600 balloons float into the sky together, but the Anderson Abruzzo International Balloon Museum is the next best thing.

 Filled with pretty much everything you could ever want to know about ballooning, from its early beginnings to the modern day sport, we really enjoyed our visit to the balloon museum.

-A highlight for me was definitely the balloon simulator, although I have to admit I didnโt exactly cover myself in glory โ running out of fuel and crashing in short order!
+A highlight for me was the balloon simulator, although I have to admit I didn’t exactly cover myself in glory, running out of fuel and crashing in short order!
 It turns out flying a balloon might be harder than it looks.

 Another option is to actually take a flight in a balloon.
-These are offered year round, and can be booked in advance here or here.
+These are offered year round, and can be booked in advance here.

 3. Wander the Old Town

-Thereโs a lot to see and do here (over 100 shops, galleries and restaurants!), so youโll want to allocate a good amount of time to be sure you get to see everything you want.
-Our advice would be not to miss the Rattlesnake Museum, the Candy Ladyโs store, and the beautiful photos at the Albuquerque Photographers Gallery.
+There’s a lot to see and do here (over 100 shops, galleries and restaurants!), so you’ll want to allocate a good amount of time to be sure you get to see everything you want.
+Our advice would be not to miss the Rattlesnake Museum, the Candy Lady’s store, and the Albuquerque Photographers Gallery.

 You can also take a guided tour of Albuquerque’s old town if you prefer.
-There are a number of options, including a walking tour, a private history tour, a food focused tour and even a ghost tour!
+There are a number of options, including a walking tour, a food focused tour and even a ghost tour!

 Who knew Albuquerque had such a thriving beer scene?
-Well, I didnโt although Jess did.
-I quickly learnt all about it.
+Well, I didn’t, although Jess did.
+I quickly learned all about it.

-You could actually spend a lot of time exploring all the craft beer locations and sampling the beers, but some of our highlights that we can definitely recommend for a beer or two were:
+You could spend a lot of time exploring the craft beer locations and sampling the beers.
+The scene has changed a fair bit since our first visit, but some of our highlights and recommendations include:

-Marble Brewery โ Founded in 2008, Marble Brewery is one of the oldest and largest craft breweries in Albuquerque.
-Theyโve won multiple awards for their beers, and their new rooftop bar on top of their brewery pub is a great place to hang out and sample their brews.
+Marble Brewery is one of the oldest and largest craft breweries in Albuquerque, going back to 2008.
+They’ve won multiple awards for their beers, and their rooftop bar on top of their brewery pub is a great place to hang out and sample their brews.

-Rio Bravo Brewing Company โ One of the newest breweries in Albuquerque, youโll find this brewery and pub a little way north of downtown, on 2nd St NW.
-The venue is pretty funky, with lots of big TVโs, plenty of seating around an enormous bar, plus bar games to play.
+Rio Bravo Brewing Company is a little way north of downtown, on 2nd St NW.
+The venue is pretty funky, with lots of big TV’s, plenty of seating around an enormous bar, plus bar games to play.

 5. Eat at the Golden Crown Panaderia

 We had an incredible time eating in Albuquerque.
-New Mexican cuisine is fantastic, so much so in fact that Iโm going to have to write a rare food based post just to cover it!
+New Mexican cuisine is fantastic, so much so in fact that I wrote a rare food guide to Albuquerque just to cover it!
 In this post though, there were a couple of more unusual food options that I did want to mention.

-If you have a chance, weโd also recommend having a chat with owners Chris and Pratt Morales, the father / son team behind the bakery, if they happen to be around.
-We had the luck to sit down with them and chat for a while about their lives, their passion for baking, and how lucky they feel to be able to have such a wonderful property and product.
-Pratt has been baking for over thirty years, and his experience and love of the trade shines through in his words and, of course, in the baking!
+If you have a chance, we’d also recommend having a chat with the team behind the bakery if they happen to be around.
+We had the luck to sit down and chat for a while about their lives, their passion for baking, and how lucky they feel to be able to have such a wonderful property and product.
 Not to be missed.

 A State Fair in the USA is a big deal, and while we were in Albuquerque we were lucky enough that the New Mexico State Fair was in full swing!
-Usually running for ten day in September, if you have the chance to attend, weโd definitely recommend that you do so.
+Usually running for ten days in September, if you have the chance to attend, we’d recommend that you do so.

-Youโll find everything from fairground rides through to animal displays, art exhibits and of course, plenty to spend your money on.
-Itโs a fun atmosphere, and if youโre from overseas like me, is a definite cultural experience!
+You’ll find everything from fairground rides through to animal displays, art exhibits and of course, plenty to spend your money on.
+It’s a fun atmosphere, and if you’re from overseas like me, is a cultural experience in itself!

-We really enjoyed wandering the different exhibits โ Jess obviously loved the big cats โ and we were impressed by how well put together all the habitats were.
+We really enjoyed wandering the different exhibits at the zoo, and Jess obviously loved the big cats.
+We were impressed by how well put together all the habitats were.
+The botanical gardens are worth a visit too, with themed displays including a Japanese garden and a butterfly pavilion.

-Itโs a good way to see a large variety of wildlife in a short period of time, covering everything from apes to zebra.
-Just donโt do what we did, lose track of time and nearly get locked in โ the gates are closed at 5pm sharp!
+It’s a good way to see a large variety of wildlife in a short period of time, covering everything from apes to zebra.
+Just don’t do what we did, lose track of time and nearly get locked in!

-When Jess said that Albuquerque was one of her favourite places to take afternoon tea, I had to be doubtful.
-I mean, Iโm British, so obviously somewhere in England should be near the top of the list.
+When Jess said that Albuquerque was one of her favorite places to take afternoon tea, I had to be doubtful.
+I mean, I’m British, so obviously somewhere in England should be near the top of the list.

 But no, apparently, despite our extensive afternoon tea research across the world, including in London, Paris, San Francisco, and Vietnam, it turns out that Albuquerque is a good place to go for a truly wonderful afternoon tea experience.

-The exact location is the St. James tearoom, a truly luxury tea experience, where for a couple of hours Jess and I were whisked away from our every day cares and into a private nook, where we experienced a fantastic Orient Express themed meal (themes change regularly) accompanied of course by piles of tea.
+The exact location is the St. James Tearoom, a luxury tea experience where for a couple of hours Jess and I were whisked away from our every day cares and into a private nook.
+They do themed meals that change regularly, and when we visited we had an Orient Express themed meal, accompanied of course by piles of tea.

 Jess has written about our St. James tearoom experience, in a post which is jam-packed with information and photos from our trip there.
-Suffice to say, if you like afternoon tea, or are just after a unique experience in Albuquerque, this is a good one to go for!
+If you like afternoon tea, or are just after a unique experience in Albuquerque, this is a good one to go for!
+Book well in advance though, as they fill up quickly.

-If youโre into wildife, and particularly birds, then a visit to the Rio Grande Nature Centre State Park should be at the top of your list.
-Iโm not necessarily a huge bird watcher (sorry Mum!), but even I was mesmerised by the humming birds that we saw at the feeder!
+If you’re into wildlife, and particularly birds, then a visit to the Rio Grande Nature Center State Park should be at the top of your list.
+I’m not necessarily a huge bird watcher (sorry Mum!), but even I was mesmerized by the hummingbirds that we saw at the feeder!

-There are trails you can walk, right up to the edge of the Rio Grande river itself, and the centre is informative, with staff on hand to give advice and tips on what youโre likely to see and where.
+There are trails you can walk, right up to the edge of the Rio Grande river itself, and the center is informative, with staff on hand to give advice and tips on what you’re likely to see and where.
 For a bit of nature in the heart of the city, this should make your list.

 I had no idea before I visited, but Albuquerque is a bit nuts about festivals.